clemkoa/clemkoa.github.io/_posts/2023-07-18-attention-details.markdown

 ## Self-attention

 We usually call *self-attention* attention where K, Q and V are all computed from the same embeddings (same input).
-Self-attention is used in text generation models, like ChatGPT, where the model uses the current text to generate the next token.
+Self-attention is used in text generation models, like ChatGPT, where the model uses the current sequence to generate the next token.

 ![assets/images/attention/self-attention.png](/assets/images/attention/self-attention.png){: width="400" style="display:block; margin-left:auto; margin-right:auto" }
 *<center>Figure 6.
 Self-attention.</center>*